 Closed on weekends and bank holidays

-When will the expanded ULEZ be payable?
+When is the expanded ULEZ be payable?

 From the end of August 2023, you will need to pay it at all times except Christmas Day, as is currently the case.
 See above for full details and charges.